The reality of working in law

 Opportunities for promotion

-I was very fortunate to be promoted to senior associate this year, having qualified just under four years ago.
-Most people can expect to be promoted around five years after they qualify, but it is not a magic number and is decided on merit, based on a number of factors including your performance in the team, your technical knowledge, and your contribution to the wider firm.
+I was very fortunate to be promoted to senior associate, just under four years after qualifying.
+Most people can expect promotion around the five-year mark, but it's not a fixed timeline.
+Progression is based on merit, taking into account performance, technical knowledge, and contributions to the wider firm.

 Culture

-The working culture of a law firm is a really important factor to consider when applying to firms.
-Remember that it is a two-way street, you should consider whether the firm is a good fit for you, as well as trying to impress the firm.
+The culture of a law firm is an important factor when choosing where to work.
+It's a two-way street - you need to feel the firm is the right fit for you, as much as the firm is assessing you.

 Diversity, equity, inclusion and belonging (DEIB)

-Learn more about diversity in the legal profession.
+Learn more about diversity and inclusion in law.

 Find out more